DaveSkender/Stock.Indicators/indicators/Alligator/README.md

 # Williams Alligator

-Williams Alligator is an indicator that transposes multiple moving averages of median price, showing chart patterns that creator Bill Williams compared to an alligator's feeding habits when describing market movement.
-The three smoothed moving averages are known as the Jaw, Teeth, and Lips, which are calculated for specific lookback and offset periods.
+Created by Bill Williams, Alligator is a depiction of three smoothed moving averages of median price, showing chart patterns that compared to an alligator's feeding habits when describing market movement.
+The moving averages are known as the Jaw, Teeth, and Lips, which are calculated using specific lookback and offset periods.
+See also the [Gator Oscillator](../Gator/README.md#content).
 [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/385 "Community discussion about this indicator")

 ```csharp